Thursday, February 25, 2010

 The Great Ziegfeld offers up a grand vision of what many audiences could only hope to see: an actual Ziegfeld Follies show.
 Therefore, a paying public would certainly get its money's worth.
 If nothing else, The Great Ziegfeld doesn't skimp on the opulence and lavish nature of a Ziegfeld production.

-There are also unexpected surprises, delights, and a few shockers.
+The Great Ziegfeld has some unexpected surprises, delights, and a few shockers.
 A.A.
-Trimble did such a spot-on impression of Will Rogers that the first time I saw the film, I thought it was the Will Rogers in a cameo (which on reflection would have been impossible given that Rogers had died in an airplane accident a year before The Great Ziegfeld was released).
-It's hard to make the same claim for Doyle's Cantor, since "Eddie Cantor" was performing in blackface (it should be remembered that this was part of Cantor's act and acceptable at the time).
-Ray Bolger shows what a marvelous dancer he was, and Brice's appearance was delightful, bringing her Yiddish humor to her brief role as herself.
-Her scene where she doesn't realize that THE Florenz Ziegfeld, Jr. is inviting her to join his Follies is very funny, showing off the real "Funny Girl" as a talented comedienne.
+Trimble did such a spot-on impression of Will Rogers that the first time I saw the film, I thought it was the Will Rogers in a cameo.
+On reflection, this would have been impossible given that Rogers had died in an airplane accident a year before The Great Ziegfeld was released.
+However, it is to Trimble's credit that his Rogers was very credible.
+It's hard to make the same claim for Doyle's Cantor, since "Eddie Cantor" was seen performing in blackface (it should be remembered that this was part of Cantor's act and acceptable at the time).

 Unfortunately, her signature song, My Man, was abbreviated in the film, which is tragic considering its three-hour length.
 My personal thinking is that in 1936 the majority of the audience would have known the song so there was no thought of including the entire number in the film when the audience could have just heard it on radio or records.
 On a personal note, this might be my imagination, but I always got the sense that Brice and Bolger were glad to appear as themselves in The Great Ziegfeld and that they had a great fondness, affection and appreciation for the man who gave them their big break.
 The Great Ziegfeld was their way of paying tribute to him, and their appearances in it certainly enhanced the film as a whole.